chaunceygardiner/weewx-weatherboard/README.md

 accross the room.

 * Wind sound ferocious?
-  ** Check the WeatherBoard to see how fast it is gusting.
+  * Check the WeatherBoard to see how fast it is gusting.

 * Rain coming down hard?
-  ** Check the the current rate of rainfall (and today's total).
+  * Check the WeatherBoard for the current rate of rainfall and today's total rain.

 ## Description